The Best Royal Palaces To Visit In Europe

 Contributed by Leyla from Offbeat France

 Buckingham Palace is one of London’s most visited landmarks with tourists flocking to enjoy the pomp and ceremony of the Changing of the Guard.
 The Changing of the Guard generally takes place every other day and is one of the oldest ceremonies associated with the Palace.
-For a few months of the year (July – September), when the Queen departs to her Scottish residence at Balmoral,the State Rooms of the Palace are open for visitors.
+Occasionally when the King departs, the State Rooms of the Palace are open for visitors.
 Unfortunately only 19 of the 660 rooms are open but this is still a popular event with tickets often selling out months in advance.

-If you visit Buckingham Palace and are wondering if the Queen is in residence look for the flag flying above the palace.
-If the Royal Standard (which has 3 gold lions on a red background) is flying it indicates that the Queen is in residence.
+If you visit Buckingham Palace and are wondering if the King is in residence look for the flag flying above the palace.
+If the Royal Standard (which has 3 gold lions on a red background) is flying it indicates that the King is in residence.

 Contributed by Tracy from Tracy’s Travels In Time